 Kamma is often translated as action.

-Kamma in our context does means action.
-And there are just these three ways in which we can do things: by body, by speech and by intellect.
-We can only do something just now right this moment and of course, what we do leads to result; we do something precisely because of an expected result.
-That the exact 'result' (the ripening of an action) is not found out is one thing, it is one of the four unthinkables, but that there is ripening is to be understood.
+We can only do something just now and of course, what we do leads to result; we do something precisely because of an expected result.
+That the exact 'result', the ripening of an action, is not found out is one thing — it is something which should not be considered (AN 4.77) — but that there is ripening that is to be understood.
 Action is not a matter of believing.

-Do yourself a favour and don’t use kamma but use action instead, so that a misunderstanding is more easily spotted by yourself.
+Do yourself a favour and don’t use kamma but use action instead so that a misunderstanding is more easily spotted by and for yourself.

 Kamma (nt.) action.